PostHog/posthog.com/contents/handbook/people/hiring-process/engineering-hiring.md

 #### Engineering SuperDay

 The final stage of our interview process is the PostHog [SuperDay](/handbook/people/hiring-process#posthog-superday).
-This is a paid full day of work, which we can flexibly arrange around your schedule.
+This is a paid full day of work, which we can flexibly arrange around the candidate's schedule.

 For full-stack roles, the task involves building a small web service (both backend and frontend) over a full day.
-The task is designed to be _too much_ work for one person to complete in a day, in order to get a sense of your ability to prioritize.
+The task is designed to be _too much_ work for one person to complete in a day, in order to get a sense of their ability to prioritize.

 An engineering SuperDay usually looks like this (_there is a degree of flexibility due to time zone differences)_:

 *   An invitation to a personal Slack channel for your SuperDay, which we'll use throughout the day
 *   Kick-off session with an engineer
 *   Time to focus on the task
-*   A "peer interview" with a couple of members of our team, so that both us and you can see if we're a fit
+*   A "peer interview" with a couple of members of our team, so that both us and the candidate can see if we're a fit
 *   A chat with [James](/james) (or [Tim](/tim), if you met with James in the previous stage)
-*   Wrapping up – at the end of your work day, send us what you've built, along with a summary
+*   Wrapping up – at the end of the work day, they'll send us what they've built, along with a summary

-A couple of PostHog engineers will then take a look at your work, and we'll get back to you with our final decision ASAP (always within a few days).
+A couple of PostHog engineers will then take a look at the candidate's work, and we'll get back to them with our final decision ASAP (always within a few days).

-Overall, you should spend at least 80% of your time and energy on the task and less than 20% on meeting people, as we will base our decision on your output of the day.
+Overall, candidates should spend at least 80% of their time and energy on the task and less than 20% on meeting people, as we base our decision on their output of the day.
 However, we encourage everyone to use the Slack channel as much as needed for any questions or problems.

 ##### SuperDay kick-off call